dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 ## [Contextual Matching](#contextual-matching)

 - Contextual matches must occur in-order, even if nested in branching structures.
 See the [Contextual match](Runtime/Tests/EditMode/ContextualMatcherTests.cs) tests for examples of how the matching rules work
+- Parametric conditional matching occurs -after- a valid contextual match has been found.
+If the conditional does not match on the parameters captured by the first found contextual match, then the whole rule won't match.
+No attempt is made to find one contextual match out of several possible which does satisfy the conditional

 ## [Library files](#library-files)